mipy1/Victorian_Covid_Exposure_Sites_Checker/README.md

 # Victorian_Covid_Exposure_Sites_Checker

 ### What
-- A little tool I built to check if you have been to any of the Victorian COVID-19 exposure sites
+- A little tool I built to check if you have been to any of the tier 1\* Victorian COVID-19 exposure sites
+\* The API has changed to only show tier 1 sites because it is becoming too hard to track with so many cases.

 ### How To Use It
 - Just put in suburbs you've been to, into the locations.json file and run (check your spelling :P)